Merrell Vapor Glove 4 Review

 Our Analysis and Test Results

-The Vapor Glove excels in the barefoot running category, thanks to its lack of midsole and ridiculously thin outsole.
+The Vapor Glove 4 excels in the barefoot running category, thanks to its lack of midsole and ridiculously thin outsole.
 Every step counts, and this shoe will ensure that you stay on top of your posture and gait.
-But because our feet felt so natural in this shoe, we actually found that the Vapor Glove was comfortable to run in day-after-day.
+Because our feet felt so natural in this shoe, we actually found it comfortable to run in day-after-day.
 A wide toe box combined with a snuggly fitting heel pocket makes this shoe very stable, even on uneven terrain.
 We also appreciated the Vapor Glove's well-balanced platform in the gym, where this shoe proved its worth by transitioning between disciplines with ease.
-We were psyched to have the versatile Vapor Glove on our feet, and not just when running.
+We were psyched to have this versatile shoe on our feet, and not just when running.

-This shoe earned high marks for a minimalist running shoe because simply, it performed the best with the least amount of effort.
+This shoe earns high marks because, simply put, it performs the best with the least amount of effort.
 The Vapor Glove has a characteristically simple design that comfortably wraps and mimics a bare foot.
-It has no intention of doing anything special, besides supporting the essential movement of our foot while running.
-Without the support of any midsole foam, this shoe very flexible.
+It has no intention of doing anything special, besides supporting the essential movement of the foot while running.
+Without the support of any midsole foam, this shoe is very flexible.
 On both road and trail, our toes were able to splay and easily grip, giving us the sense of the shoe molding to the terrain.
-With our foot locked in place thanks to a tight-fitting heel cup, the rest of our foot had the freedom to move around comfortably within the shoe, adding to stability and an overall sense of balance.
+With our foot locked in place thanks to a tight-fitting heel cup, the rest of the foot had the freedom to move around comfortably within the shoe, adding to stability and an overall sense of balance.

 For those just transitioning to barefoot running shoes, or those who find constant pavement pounding to be hard on their joints, we suggest looking at a different running shoe that offers slightly more cushioning in the midsole or insole.